 - The Commuter.
 If your guy spends a lot of time behind the wheel, maybe what he really needs is a book he can listen to rather than read.
-With a one-month subscription to Audible, he can enjoy any audiobook of his choice from Audible’s collection, plus two free Audible Originals from a limited monthly selection.
+With a one-month premium-plus subscription to Audible, he can enjoy any audiobook of his choice from Audible’s collection plus other features, like unlimited listening to select audiobooks, Audible Originals, and podcasts.

 4. The Perfect Wallet

-Some men, like my husband, hang on to a wallet for years, even if it’s literally falling apart, simply because they’re used to it.
-I finally got my husband to part with his battered old workhorse of a wallet by finding him one he actually liked better.
+Some men hang on to a wallet for years, even if it’s falling apart, simply because they’re used to it.
+I finally got my husband to part with his battered old workhorse of a wallet by finding him one he liked better.

-You can do the same by surprising your man with not just a new wallet, but his perfect wallet – one that fills needs he didn’t even know he had.
-For instance, the minimalist wallet from Travelambo is not only ultra-slim and sturdy but also has radio-frequency identification-blocking technology to prevent thieves from using electronic scanners to lift sensitive info off his contactless cards right through his pocket.
+You can do the same by surprising your man with his perfect wallet — one that fills needs he didn’t even know he had.
+For instance, the minimalist wallet from Travelambo is ultra-slim and sturdy and has radio-frequency identification-blocking technology.
+This bit of tech wizardry prevents thieves from using electronic scanners to lift sensitive info off his contactless cards right through his pocket.